 Note that only licensed professional engineers should design and implement blast barriers.
 If a barrier will be used or the project will be modified to compensate for an unacceptable separation distance, provide approval from a licensed professional engineer.
-Click here to enter text.

 Provide a full description of your determination and a synopsis of the information that it was based on, such as: